ZhianMai/Multi-threading-in-Java/README.md

 In this demo, if we remove the volatile keyword, then the spinlock will never unlock.

+Beware that keyword volatile does not guarantee atomicity!

 ## 5. Demos of Using Multi-threading